 All students living in residence halls and fraternity houses are required to have a campus meal plan.
-Students who have a medical and/or religious reason for boarding elsewhere must receive written permission from the Office of Student Accessibility Services before registration.
+Students who have a medical and/or religious reason for being exempt from the meal plan must receive written permission from the Office of Student Accessibility Services (medical) or the Dean of Students (religious) before registration.